Alierenkayhan/Csharp-my-works/README.md

 </div>

-This repository is for my C# works.
+This repository is the collection of my C# works.